By: Eric Siegel, Ph.D., Predictive Analytics World

 Bestselling books.
 Beyond predicting the health and behavior of humans, machine learning predicts the sales of books.
 What if publishers could decide whether to green light each unpublished manuscript by knowing beforehand whether it would very likely go on to become a bestseller?
 Spoiler: They can’t.
 However, in the book, “The Bestseller Code: Anatomy of the Blockbuster Novel,” the authors claim they’ve “written an algorithm that can tell whether a manuscript will hit the New York Times bestseller list with 80% accuracy,” as The Guardian (U.K.) put it.
 The Wall Street Journal and The Independent (U.K.) also reported this level of accuracy.
 However, the authors conveniently established this accuracy level over a manufactured test set of books that were half bestsellers and half not bestsellers.
 Since in reality only one in 200 of the books included in this study were destined to become bestsellers, it turns out that a manuscript predicted by the model as a “future bestseller” actually has less than a 2% probability of becoming one.

 And many more.
-The accuracy fallacy pervades, with researchers perpetrating it in the reports of spotting legal issues in non-disclosure agreements, IBM’s claim that they can predict which employees will quit with 95% accuracy, classifying which news headlines are “clickbait”, detecting fraudulent dating profile scams, spotting cyberbullies, predicting the need for first responders after an earthquake, detecting diseases in banana crops, distinguishing high and low-quality embryos for in vitro fertilization, predicting heart attacks, predicting heart issues by eye scan, detecting anxiety and depression in children, diagnosing brain tumors from medical images, detecting brain tumors with a new blood test, predicting the development of Alzheimer’s, and more.
+The accuracy fallacy pervades, with researchers perpetrating it in the reports of spotting legal issues in non-disclosure agreements, IBM’s claim that they can predict which employees will quit with 95% accuracy, classifying which news headlines are “clickbait”, deep fake detection, detecting fraudulent dating profile scams, spotting cyberbullies, predicting the need for first responders after an earthquake, detecting diseases in banana crops, distinguishing high and low-quality embryos for in vitro fertilization, predicting heart attacks, predicting heart issues by eye scan, detecting anxiety and depression in children, diagnosing brain tumors from medical images, detecting brain tumors with a new blood test, predicting the development of Alzheimer’s, and more.

 The Accuracy Fallacy